jaskinkabir/obvault/Artificial Neural Networks (ANN).md

 ## Model-Free
 - Deep neural networks give us the ability to approximate highly nonlinear phenomena without an explicit model for them
 - The DNN does not worry about the exact function that represents the data (linear, quadratic, piecewise, etc)
+	- A DNN ha
-	- A DNN has a **universal** approximator and a method to estimate its parameters
+	- s a **universal** approximator and a method to estimate its parameters
 	- The approximator can be customized to the needs of the problem just by composing simple building blocks

 For class #intro-ML